-As noted above, Internal Audits can also ensure your policies, procedures and processes comply with all the required standards and regulations.
+As noted above, Internal Audits can ensure your policies, procedures and processes comply with all the required standards and regulations.
 Do you really want to wait for external auditors to show up in order to know how your organization’s internal control or Quality Management System is doing?

 If compliance, however, is your only goal in creating and maintaining a system of internal control, or for instituting a Quality Management System like ISO 9000, (and its associated Internal Audits), then you may be missing a great opportunity.